Su-001/Age_calculator/README.md

 # Age_calculator
- This code is to calculates your age
+ This code is to calculate your age